- 10-15 minutes of sunshine a day and 30 minutes in the winter.

 - The Healthy Body is approximately 60% water.

 - Laughter has scientifically been shown to boost the immune system, release endorphins (feel good chemicals), and may temporarily alleviate pain.

 - Find the humor, joke book, watch funny movies and shows, spend time with positive people.

-- Essential fatty acids (EFAs) cannot be made by the body and must come from food or supplement sources.
+- Essential fatty acids (EFAs) cannot be made by the Healthy Body and must come from food or supplement sources.
 They are essential for health, important for the brain, hormones, skin, hair, nails, eyes, nerves, heart, cholesterol, inflammation, and mood.
 Also important during pregnancy and for children’s health and development.

 - The two main EFAs are omega 3 & 6.
 Omega 9 is not essential, however, is a good addition and is found in high-quality olive oil.
 Food sources for omega 3 & 6: ground flaxseed and chia seeds, hempseed nut, fish, fish oil, pumpkin seeds, sunflower seeds, walnuts.

 - Consider a supplement if you are not getting enough EFA’s in your diet.

 - Dr. Bernard Jensen stated, “the bowel must be cared for first for any effective healing to take place”.

 - Fibre requirements are between 25-35 grams a day.